 Vermouth should be kept dark, cold, and sealed because light, heat, and oxygen will cause the delicate flavors to disappear over time.
 The easiest way to do this is to keep vermouth corked and in the fridge.
 You can also use wine preservers, such as vacuum tops or argon gas to keep vermouth fresh even longer.

-After opening, vermouth should last at least 2 months if kept sealed and cold.
+After opening, vermouth should last several months if kept sealed and cold.
 After that, we begin to notice some loss of flavor.
 Older vermouth is not unusable, it just loses some complexity and tastes more oxidized.
 If we have bottles open too long, we often use them for cooking.

 We do not use any animal products or wheat/gluten in our production, so as far as we know, yes.